 List the essential tasks within this job in decreasing order of importance.

 List the educational background, certifications, work experience, technical and soft skills, and personal characteristics that you are looking for.

 There are essential distinctions between Job Description and Job Specification.
 We will enlist these differences below:

-- A job description includes job title and summary, duties and responsibilities, etc., whereas a job specification includes qualifications, previous experience, skills, and emotional aptitude required for the job.
+- A job description includes a job title and summary, duties and responsibilities, etc., whereas a job specification includes qualifications, candidate experience, skills, and emotional aptitude required for the job.